-1 Materials provide multiple opportunities for students to develop, practice, and demonstrate mastery of appropriate scientific and engineering practices as outlined in the TEKS. Μ 1 т mastery of appropriate scientific and engineering practices as outlined in the TEKS.
-2 Materials strategically and systematically develop students' content knowledge and skills as Μ 2 2 Materials strategically and systematically develop students' content knowledge and skills as appropriate for the concept and grade level or course as outlined in the TEKS.
-Materials include sufficient opportunities, as outlined in the TEKS, for students to ask Μ 3 questions and plan and conduct classroom, laboratory, and field investigations and to engage - in problem-solving to develop an understanding of science concepts.
+1 Materials provide multiple opportunities for students to develop, practice, and demonstrate М 1 mastery of appropriate scientific and engineering practices as outlined in the TEKS. , Materials strategically and systematically develop students' content knowledge and skills as appropriate for the concept and grade level or course as outlined in the TEKS. М 2 2 appropriate for the concept and grade level or course as outlined in the TEKS.
+Materials include sufficient opportunities, as outlined in the TEKS, for students to ask М 3 questions and plan and conduct classroom, laboratory, and field investigations and to engage in problem-solving to develop an understanding of science concepts.